Online Obituaries

 Writing an obituary for yourself, a relative or close friend can be difficult.
 This guide will help you write a touching, heartfelt online obituary.

-Not many of us ever have a need to write like this - it’s not unreasonable to struggle with the task, especially with a loss so fresh in your mind.
+Writing an obituary is different from writing an email or letter.
+It’s a task that requires tact, grace, and dignity.
+Not many of us ever have a need to write like this, so it’s not unreasonable to struggle with the task, especially with a loss so fresh in your mind.

-This will give you an idea of what format or style is currently circulated and how you can personalise yours.
+To help get started, start by looking at obituary examples.
+This will give you an idea of what format or style is currently circulated and how you can personalize the one you write.

+An obituary is more than just a statement or a “goodbye” to someone you loved.
 It also serves as a celebration of the life they led as well as their family, achievements, and passions.

 Complete name